 With the release of Smart Materials, Cricut also created Smart Sticker Cardstock which is fantastic for layered projects or using on anything you need tape to adhere it.
 Cricut offers pastels, brights, and regular black and white in choice colors.

 Leather or Jelly Sheets

 The Cricut Joy cuts thin faux leather very well.
 I have tested different textures and colors all with success.
 You can even use Jelly Sheets too!
 And you don’t need any extra special Cricut Joy accessories to cut leather – the fine=point blade works great!
 Check out this poinsettia leather earring craft here by my friend Amy Romeu!

 One of the best parlor tricks of the Cricut Joy is cutting matless with Smart Materials.
-Once of those materials is Smart Iron-on vinyl.
+One of those materials is Smart Iron-on vinyl.
 You can also use regular vinyl rolls and place the HTV on a Joy mat!
-I used Smart Iron-on to create customize my kids backpacks – see how here!
+I used Smart Iron-on to customize my kid’s backpacks – see how here!

 One complaint with Smart Vinyl is how hard it is to transfer the design to transfer tape because of the thick liner.
 Watch my video here to see how you can get a clean and easy transfer each time!
 Plus see all my Craft Vinyl Hacks here!

-Under the vinyl category also fall the Smart Vinyl Labels which are perfect for keeping jars and boxes organized with an attractive label to identify themselves.
+Under the vinyl category also fall the Smart Vinyl Labels which are perfect for keeping jars and boxes organized with attractive labels to identify the contents.